homebridge-plugins/homebridge-blinkcameras/README.md

-# homebridge-platform-blink-security
+# homebridge-blinkcameras

-Homebridge Platform Plugin for Blink Security Cameras, adapted from Homebridge Plugin for Blink Cameras project https://github.com/bartdorsey/homebridge-blinkcameras.
+Homebridge Platform Plugin for Blink Security Cameras.

 This allows you to arm and disarm your Blink Home Security Cameras using Apple's HomeKit.
 This is a plugin for the excellent homebridge project https://github.com/nfarina/homebridge.